uggla/rust-gopher-friend-cli/articles/article_02.md

 }
 ```

-Of course at this point the compiler is becoming mad because it can not find the get_gopher() funtion and errors definitions.
+Of course, at this point, the compiler is becoming mad because it can not find the get_gopher() function and errors definitions.
 ```rust
 cannot find function `get_gopher` in this scope: not found in this scope
 ```